jrnn/wackpackr/docs/weeklies.md

     operate below the byte level: putting together an "add-on" tool that can do I/O on binary level was a very instructive experience
-- Would like to check if I'm at this point using something from standard library that should be replaced with DYI implementations.
+- Would like to check if I'm at this point using something from standard library that should be replaced with DIY implementations.
 Are the following legal?
   - java.io.ByteArrayInputStream
   - java.io.ByteArrayOutputStream
   - java.util.Arrays